Westbury, Wiltshire: Others

 There has been a strong Baptist movement at Westbury Leigh, encouraged by the congregations at Southwick, some 4 mi away towards Trowbridge.
 An early chapel was made from a barn in 1714, and replaced on the same site in 1797 by a chapel with accommodation for 500, built in red brick with stone trimmings.
 Improved and enlarged in the next century, it is described by Historic England as an "impressive building".
-In 1810 another chapel was built nearby, at Penknap in Dilton Marsh parish, after a split in the congregation.
+In 1810 another chapel was built nearby, at Penknap (then in Westbury, now in Dilton Marsh parish), after a split in the congregation.
 The earlier chapel fell into disuse sometime before 2019; the Penknap building continues in use as Providence Baptist Church.
 Later, there was a Baptist congregation in Westbury itself, and in 1868 they rebuilt their West End chapel to seat 350, on the site of a smaller 1820s chapel.

-A Methodist church and schoolroom was built in 1926 at the town end of Station Road, replacing a smaller chapel elsewhere dating from around 1809.
+A Methodist church and schoolroom was built in 1926 at the town end of Station Road, replacing a smaller chapel south of Warminster Road, near its junction with Haynes Road, dating from around 1809.
 It is used as a meeting place and events venue by local organisations.

 The Catholic Church of St Bernadette of Lourdes in West End, Westbury was built in 1938.
 It is now served from St John the Baptist, Trowbridge.